 Personal searches differ in that they are not carried out by a council official or created with our systems; all we have is a duty to provide access to information under EIR.
 The private organisation or individual would need to approach us in the first instance to get access to register information.
 They would then need to inspect other public registers and records to obtain the information needed for the CON29 before putting all the information together to create their own search.

 I cannot comment on turnaround times for private bodies, but as we already maintain the data used to create searches and have direct access to it, we have the ability to turn searches around the same day, if we need to.

 I need my search results quickly, what can I do?

 We are always happy to mark searches as priority for those using our official search service, so if you are under pressure to complete quickly, then please get in touch.

 Unfortunately this service is not available for private searches.
 Please see Personal searches and EIR for turnaround times.

 What if my search results are wrong?

-The independent search company will be held liable if the search being completed is incorrect, not the council, so you may wish to check the company's indemnity insurance cover before opting for one of these searches as any large errors like financial charges could affect your purchase.
+The independent search company will be held liable if the search being completed is incorrect, not the council, so you may wish to check their indemnity insurance cover before hand as any large errors like financial charges could affect the purchase.